Convers Avia Flight 312: Crew and passengers

-The male capatin was 43 years old, he was hired by Convers Avia in 2010 firstly as a Mil Mi-8 first officer, and then he became a commander in 2014.
+The male captain was 43 years old, he was hired by Convers Avia in 2010 firstly as a Mil Mi-8 first officer, and then he became a commander in 2014.
 He made his last certification test sixteen days before the accident.
 He had a total of 8265 flight hours, of which 114 in the Mil Mi-8.

 The male first officer was 39 year old, he was hired by Convers Avia six month prior to the accident.
 He had a total of 3790 flight hours of which 1646 were on the Mil Mi-8.

 The male flight engineer was 39 years old, he received his flight engineer certificate in 2005 and he was hired by Convers Avia in 2016.
 He received his last checkings twenty-one days before the crash.
 He had a total of 4413 flight hours, of which 59 on this aircraft type.

 On board there were also five passengers, all members of the Arktikugol mining company.